Nonceba Kontsiwe

-Nonceba Kontsiwe is a South African politician and a veteran African National Congress (ANC) member of the Eastern Cape Provincial Legislature.
+Nonceba Kontsiwe (born 12 December 1959) is a South African politician and a veteran African National Congress (ANC) member of the Eastern Cape Provincial Legislature.
 On 9 March 2021, Kontsiwe was appointed as the Member of the Executive Council (MEC) responsible for Human Settlements by premier Oscar Mabuyane.
 During a cabinet reshuffle on 16 August 2022, Kontsiwe was appointed as the MEC for Sports, Recreation, Arts and Culture.
+She was appointed MEC for Rural Development and Agrarian Reform after the 2024 general election.

 Kontsiwe was born in Ntabethemba.
 She was elected to the provincial legislature in 2014.